apache/flink/docs/apis/streaming_guide.md

 Operator states can be accessed from the `RuntimeContext` using the `getOperatorState(“name”, defaultValue, partitioned)` method so it is only accessible in `RichFunction`s.
 A recommended usage pattern is to retrieve the operator state in the `open(…)` method of the operator and set it as a field in the operator instance for runtime usage.
 Multiple `OperatorState`s can be used simultaneously by the same operator by using different names to identify them.

+Partitioned operator state works only on `KeyedDataStreams`.
+A `KeyedDataStream` can be created from `DataStream` using the `keyBy` or `groupBy` methods.
+The `keyBy` method simply takes a `KeySelector` to derive the keys by which the operator state will be partitioned, however, it does not affect the actual partitioning of the `DataStream` records.
+If data partitioning is also desired then the `groupBy`  method should be used instead to create a `GroupedDataStream` which is a subtype of `KeyedDataStream`.
+Mind that `KeyedDataStreams` do not support repartitioning (e.g. `shuffle(), forward(), groupBy(...)`).

 By default operator states are checkpointed using default java serialization thus they need to be `Serializable`.
 The user can gain more control over the state checkpoint mechanism by passing a `StateCheckpointer` instance when retrieving the `OperatorState` from the `RuntimeContext`.
 The `StateCheckpointer` allows custom implementations for the checkpointing logic for increased efficiency and to store arbitrary non-serializable states.

 By default state checkpoints will be stored in-memory at the JobManager.
 Flink also supports storing the checkpoints on any flink-supported file system (such as HDFS or Tachyon) which can be set in the flink-conf.yaml.
 Note that the state backend must be accessible from the JobManager, use `file://` only for local setups.